jaantollander/Advanced-Course-in-Algorithms/assignment7/assignment7.md

 ## Problem 2
-Using your solution to Problem 1, find for each nonzero element of \(𝔽_9\) its multiplicative order.
+Using your solution to Problem 1, find for each nonzero element of \(𝔽_9\) it's multiplicative order.

 ---